 Marriages are not fairytales (though we wish they were!).
-The ‘till death do us apart’ vows sound great on paper and on the wedding day but the tunes of reality can be rather discordant.
-The confusion and dilemmas set in and you are often left to wonder on what to do if you think your husband hates you?
+The ‘till death do us apart’ vows sound great on paper and on the wedding day, but the tunes of reality can be rather discordant.
+When confusion and dilemmas set in, you are often left wondering what you should be doing next.

 Related Reading: How To Deal With Resentment In Marriage? – Expert Tells You